jammastergirish/LLMFromScratch/README.md

 ## Code Structure

 The codebase is designed for readability and learning, with clear implementations and detailed comments throughout.
-You will also even see alternative implementations, that are unused, in the code.
+You will also find alternative implementations (unused) in the code for educational purposes.

 ```
 .